Realtor who kept client rent payments sentenced to probation

 Colorado Springs Police are investigating two separate shootings where both victims died Sunday night.

-Colorado Springs Realtor Holly Dalton was sentenced in an El Paso County courtroom Monday to learn her sentence after pleading guilty to theft of $20,000-$100,000, which is a Class 4 Felony.
+Colorado Springs Realtor Holly Dalton was sentenced in an El Paso County courtroom Monday after pleading guilty to theft of $20,000-$100,000, which is a Class 4 Felony.

-Colorado Springs Realtor Holly Dalton was sentenced in an El Paso County courtroom Monday to learn her sentence after pleading guilty to theft of $20,000-$100,000, which is a Class 4 Felony.
+Colorado Springs Realtor Holly Dalton was sentenced in an El Paso County courtroom Monday after pleading guilty to theft of $20,000-$100,000, which is a Class 4 Felony.

 A rollover crash on northbound I-25 at Garden of the Gods caused significant backups before dawn Monday.